trevyn/turbocharger/README.md

 - auto-generates a frontend WASM module with `wasm-pack` / `wasm-bindgen`
 - creates a WebSocket connection between the WASM module and the backend server
-- serializes function parameters and return values with `serde` and `bincode`
+- serializes function parameters and return values with `bincode`
 - handles multiplexing and dispatch

 Parameters and return values of any types that are [supported](https://rustwasm.github.io/docs/wasm-bindgen/reference/types.html) by `wasm-bindgen` should work, which includes most basic types and `struct`s with supported fields but [not yet](https://github.com/rustwasm/wasm-bindgen/pull/2631) `enum` variants with values, which would come out the other end as TypeScript discriminated unions.